Skip to main content Skip to navigation

 Biography

-I am currently in my first year as a PhD student in Global Sustainable Development as part of the TRANSFORM programme, funded by the Leverhulme Trust.
+I am currently in my second year as a PhD student in Global Sustainable Development as part of the TRANSFORM programme, funded by the Leverhulme Trust.

-My research focuses on assessing the environmental and social factors involved in the exploitation of critical raw materials (CRMs) in vulnerable contexts.
-This research is conducted in collaboration with the Sustainable Materials and Manufacturing Group at Warwick Manufacturing Group (WMG).
+My research focuses on analysing the integration and assessment of the socio-political impacts on local communities caused by the intensive mining of critical raw materials (CRM) for mass-producing low-carbon technologies, including the perspectives of global corporations and the realities faced by mining communities in the Cerrado, Brazil, to contribute to a just transition process.
+This research project is conducted in collaboration with the Sustainable Materials and Manufacturing Group at Warwick Manufacturing Group (WMG).

 I hold a Bachelor's degree in Chemical Engineering and an Honours Master’s degree in Management.
 I have worked for six years in technical and sales support for materials of various applications, including adhesives and sealants, across multiple manufacturing industries in Colombia and Latin America.
-In addition to my professional experience, I have conducted applied research at postgraduate level, focusing on the integration of sustainable and resilient construction in developing countries.
-I also have worked on volunteer projects to improve the quality of life of vulnerable people in Colombia and the UK.
+In addition to my professional experience, I have conducted postgraduate applied research, focusing on integrating sustainable and resilient construction in developing countries.
+I have also worked on volunteer projects to improve the quality of life of vulnerable people in Colombia and the UK.

 Research Overview